Procedure 5.18.2 Check List for Events Involving Alcoholic Beverages or 3.2% Malt Liquor

 Chapter 5 - Administration

-Prior to an event involving service of alcoholic beverages or 3.2% malt liquor taking place, presidents approving an event must use this form in order to comply with System Procedure 1A.9 to assure that most potential legal, liability and insurance issues have been addressed.
+Prior to an event involving service of alcoholic beverages or 3.2% malt liquor taking place, presidents approving an event must use this form in order to comply with System Procedure 5.18.1 to address potential legal, liability and insurance issues.
 (See the instructions below for further explanation of each of these items.)
-A copy of this form must be retained at the campus for a period of three years.
+A copy of this form must be retained at the campus for a period of six years.

 For your convenience, the form is available in two formats.